ssc3/boxy-monokai-for-intellij/README.md

 ## Installation

-- Download the file
+- Download the .icls file in this repo
 - Go to Preferences->Editor->Color Scheme
 - Click on the Gear icon and select `Import Scheme`
-- Choose the file downloaded in step 1
+- Choose the .icls file downloaded in step 1
+- Give the editor some time to refresh.
+Done!